 The study team will use your name and contact details to contact you about the research study; to make sure that relevant information about the study is recorded; for your health care health during the study; and to oversee the quality of the study.
 At the completion of the study, unless you consent otherwise (e.g. if you request to be informed of other studies), your personal details will not be used to contact you other than in exceptional circumstances.
-If you consent to take part in another study carried out by the University of Nottingham Health Service, personal information and medical information, including blood test results, may be accessed to avoid unnecessary repetition.
+If you consent to take part in another study carried out by Cardiff and Vale University Health Board, personal information and medical information, including blood test results, may be accessed to avoid unnecessary repetition.